Members of the Canadian Scientific and Christian Affiliation receive the following benefits:

 - Opportunity to engage with your local chapter leadership and help with events, choosing speakers, etc.

-- For students (free membership), eligibility to apply for our science-and-religion conference scholarships.
+- For students (free membership), eligibility for CSCA scholarships (when applicable).

 The CSCA shares resources with the American Scientific Affiliation.
 As a member, you will receive the quarterly journal of the ASA/CSCA, Perspectives on Science & Christian Faith, and a quarterly Newsletter.
 The journal has become an outstanding forum for discussion of key issues at the interface of science and Christian thought, and includes reviews of the newest books and trends in science and religion.
 The Newsletter brings you news on the work of ASA and CSCA members, reports of activities, and other items of current interest.
 It also carries notices of ASA/CSCA members seeking employment and of positions open to Christians trained in science.